partikelir/technocrat/readme.md

 ### REQUIREMENTS

 To use the theme: WordPress 3.9+ and PHP 5.2.
 For development and customization: gem, npm, Sass, Bower, and Gulp.
+Browser support: IE9+, latest 2 versions otherwise.

 ### CONFIGURATION